KP solitons and total positivity for the Grassmannian: The inverse problem for soliton graphs

-\begin{lemma} Fix $\kappa_1<\dots<\kappa_n$ as usual.
-Consider a contour plot $\CC_t(u_A)$ of a soliton solution coming from a point $A$ of $(Gr_{k,n})_{\geq 0}$ for any time $t$.
-Then from the $\kappa_i$'s, the contour plot, and the time $t$ we can identify what cell $S_{\pi}^{tnn}$ the element $A$ comes from, and reconstruct the labels of the dominant exponentials and the values of all Pl\"ucker coordinates corresponding to these dominant exponentials in the contour plot. \end{lemma}
+\begin{lemma} Fix generic real parameters $\kappa_1<\dots<\kappa_n$, and consider a generic contour plot $\CC(u_A, \t)$ of a soliton solution coming from a point $A$ of $(Gr_{k,n})_{\geq 0}$ with $|\t |\gg 0$.
+Then from the $\kappa_i$'s, the contour plot, and $\t$, we can identify what cell $S_{\pi}^{tnn}$ the element $A$ comes from, and reconstruct the labels of the dominant exponentials and the values of all Pl\"ucker coordinates corresponding to these dominant exponentials in the contour plot. \end{lemma}

 \begin{proof} Since the pairwise sums of the $\kappa_i$'s are all distinct, we can determine from the contour plot precisely how to label each line-soliton with a pair $[i,j]$.
-Note here that some of the edges in $\CC_t(u_A)$ correspond to the phase shifts.
-However, those can be easily identified by checking the types of solitons at the intersection point, since a phase shift appears as the interaction of two solitons of $[i,j]$- and $[\ell,m]$-types with either $i<j<\ell<m$ or $i<\ell<m<j$.
+Note here that some of the edges in $\CC(u_A,t)$ correspond to the phase shifts.
+However, those can be easily identified by checking the types of solitons at the intersection point, since a phase shift appears as the interaction of two solitons of $[i,j]$- and $[\ell,m]$-types with either $i<j<\ell<m$ or $i<\ell<m<j$, and its length goes to $0$ when we take the limit $\lim_{s \to \infty} \CC(u_A, s\a)$.
 From the labels of the unbounded line-solitons, we can use Theorem \ref{perm-asymp} to determine which positroid cell $S_{\pi}^{tnn}$ the element $A$ comes from.
-We then use Definitions \ref{soliton-graph} and \ref{soliton2plabic} to pass from the contour plot to the generalized plabic graph.
-Finally we use the rules of the road (Definition \ref{labels} and Theorem \ref{soliton-plabic}) to label the dominant exponentials in each region of the contour plot.
-Alternatively, we can label the dominant exponentials by using Lemma \ref{separating}, together with the fact that for $x\ll0$, the dominant exponential is $E_I$, where $\Delta_I$ is the lexicographically minimal Pl\"ucker coordinate which is nonzero on $S_{\pi}^{tnn}$ ($I$ is the set of excedance positions of $\pi$).
+Finally, we can label the dominant exponentials by using Lemma \ref{separating}, together with the fact that for $x\ll0$, the dominant exponential is $E_I$, where $\Delta_I$ is the lexicographically minimal Pl\"ucker coordinate which is nonzero on $S_{\pi}^{tnn}$ ($I$ is the set of excedance positions of $\pi$).

 Now recall that the equation of each line-soliton is given by (\ref{eq-soliton}).
 Since each line-soliton has been labeled by $[i,j]$, and we know the $\kappa_i$'s, we can solve for all ratios of Pl\"ucker coordinates which appear as labels of adjacent regions of the contour plot.
 The Pl\"ucker coordinates are only defined up to a simultaneous scalar, so without loss of generality we set the Pl\"ucker coordinate $\Delta_I$ with lexicographically minimal index set $I$ equal to $1$. \end{proof}